digital-work-lab/literature-review-seminar/slides/04-tools.md

 - Descriptive reviews may be the first to become obsolete given the summarizing capabilities of LLM
 - For testing reviews, LLM can support different steps, including the generation of code for the analysis
-- For reviews aimed at understanding of explaining, there may be different futures
+- For reviews aimed at understanding or explaining, there may be different futures

 Steps of the process